-- The \$55 million New Britain Water Treatment project, which was built using \$36.6 million in DWSRF funds.
-This project, which replaced an antiquated system, provides excellent quality water to its over 90,000 customers, and keeps the water rates relatively low. - The \$29 million water treatment plant upgrade for the South Norwalk Electric and Water utility was built using \$24.7 million in DWSRF funds to replace an antiquated water treatment plant that was badly in need of upgrades. - Meriden Water Division secured over \$21 million in DWSRF funds for the design and construction of major improvements to its Broad Brook Water Treatment Plant and Pumping Station to maintain purity and adequacy of water to its 60,000 customers. - Groton Utilities secured \$54 million for its Water Treatment Plant upgrade.
+The \$55 million New Britain Water Treatment project, which was built using \$36.6 million in DWSRF funds.
+This project, which replaced an antiquated system, provides excellent quality water to its over 90,000 customers, and keeps the water rates relatively low.

+- The \$29 million water treatment plant upgrade for the South Norwalk Electric and Water utility was built using \$24.7 million in DWSRF funds to replace an antiquated water treatment plant that was badly in need of upgrades. - Meriden Water Division secured over \$21 million in DWSRF funds for the design and construction of major improvements to its Broad Brook Water Treatment Plant and Pumping Station to maintain purity and adequacy of water to its 60,000 customers. - Groton Utilities secured \$54 million for its Water Treatment Plant upgrade.
 Groton is currently making significant improvements to its plant to address water quality issues.
-The majority of the existing components are antiquated (originally constructed in 1938), and improvements to the facility are crucial for infrastructure sustainability.
+The majority of the existing components are antiquated (originally constructed in 1938), and improvements to the facility are crucial for infrastructure sustainability. - Norwich Public Utilities has secured over \$21 million for several improvements over the past 5 years, including water treatment plant upgrades to address water quality issues, rehabilitation of transmissions mains, and replacement and upgrades of finished water storage tanks.

 Without leveraging, the DPH would not be able to fund larger projects like these.
-The last DWSRF bond issuance occurred in June 2017.
-The OTT is in the process of a bond sale which is expecting to close during July 2019.
+The last DWSRF bond issuance occurred in July 2019.
+The OTT is anticipating the next SRF bond sale in the summer of 2021.